ChurchSafety Logo and homepage linkPencil

 Weekly

 Test the fire alarm.
-Choose a different part of the system (for example a smoke detector or call point) each week.
+Choose a different part of the system (for example a smoke alarm or call point as appropriate to the system) each week.

 If you use battery powered torches, test that these light up.